 According to Dr. Gary A. Richwald, the Medical Advisor to LA HELP, as long as your doctor has ordered one of the GOOD herpes blood tests (such as the dual HerpeSelect 1 & 2), then the antibody test can be positive as early as 3 weeks after lesions appear.
 (But if the result is negative, it just might be too early to know.)
 After 16 weeks (four months), the vast majority of folks will have a positive test if infected.
 Doctors should order a test at the beginning (because some individuals are already asymptomatically infected from a previous exposure) and repeat the test at 3-4 months.

 It’s very important to find out the Name and Manufacturer of the test your doctor is using and make sure it is one of the NEW, GOOD herpes blood tests which are very accurate.
 Unfortunately, many doctors and labs are still using some of the OLD, VERY INACCURATE blood tests that are still on the market.
-There is a list of the GOOD HERPES BLOOD TESTS and more information on our website at:
+There is a list of the GOOD HERPES BLOOD TESTS and more information see How to Get Tested for Herpes.